UK-Export-Finance/tfs-api/README.md

 ```

 ### Authentication
-The Master Data Management API requires an API Key in order to access its resources.
+The Trade Finance Services API requires an API Key in order to access its resources.
-This can be achieved by providing a randomised API Key as an environment variable (`API_KEY`) and a strategy (`API_KEY_STRATEGY`) which defines the name of the header passed to the API
+This can be achieved by providing a randomised API Key as an environment variable (`API_KEY`) and a strategy (`API_KEY_STRATEGY`) which defines the name of the header passed to the API.

 ### Writing Conventional Commits